DEON is a Visual Collaboration Platform. It opens up a completely new and intuitive way of work and collaboration.

 Open your favourite webbrowser, navigate to any website, copy the URL (like https://de.wikipedia.org) to your clipboard by selecting it and pressing v+C. Then go back to DEON and paste the URL into your Workspace by pressing v+V.

 A webbrowser inside the Workspace will be created.
 It is active (blue border) when you select it.
 To deactivate it again, click somewhere outside the webbrowser.
 To keep it permanently active click the “Keep active” button in the context menu.

 § You can use Webapps like MS Office365 or Google Docs inside your DEON Workspace simply by pasting the URLs from your normal browser.

-Or drag and drop your files directly from your OnDrive Windows file explorer folder and press the MS Office button in the context menu.
+Or drag and drop your files directly from your OneDrive Windows file explorer folder and press the MS Office button in the context menu.

 § YouTube and Vimeo URLs are automatically recognised, and the videos will appear without borders.Back to top

-g Grouping items is as easy as stacking pieces of paper on a desk.
+g Grouping items in DEON is as easy as stacking pieces of paper.